kenliten/supreme-crm/README.md

 # supreme-crm
-A simple, no dependecies php crm solution
+A simple, no dependecies crm solution